alvineebai/Alvine-kubernetes/README.md

 In each folder, you will find a readme file to help you understand the concept and practice.

-**Note**: All the files mentioned in the readme ca be directly found in the same folder.
+**Note**: All the files mentioned in the **readme** can be directly found in the same folder.
 Just use the content of those files if no other specification is given.